Symbology (sim-'bä-lə-gē) noun 1. the art of expression by symbols. 2. the study or interpretation of symbols. 3. a system of symbols.

 Jefferson writes a regular column entitled “Night Sailing”, originally printed in the holistic publication MARCI Magazine.
 In each article he interprets dreams that readers have sent him via email.
 Send your dream to firstname.lastname@example.org.
 He also contributed articles and book reviews to the magazine, which will be reposted over time to this website.

 PO Box 407

 We hope you enjoy your visit to Everyday Symbology

-If you would like to contribute to support our work, you may do so by clicking the button below.
+If you would like to support our work, you can make a contribution by clicking the button below.
 Many thanks!